joyhuang9473/swapbook/Frontend/README.md

-# P2P Orderbook Exchange Frontend
+# SwapBook Frontend

-A modern React frontend for the P2P Orderbook Exchange using Uniswap V4 Hooks.
+A React frontend for SwapBook using Uniswap V4 Hooks.

 ## Features